Koha-Community/kohadocs/source/circulation.rst

     action so that you don't leave a real staff client logged into a computer all day

-There is no link to the Self Checkout module, but a simple addition to the :ref:`IntranetUserJS` system preference can add one.
+There is no link to the Self checkout module, but a simple addition to the :ref:`IntranetUserJS` system preference can add one.

 ::